Nicola Pozzi: Empoli

 On 9 December 2007, he scored all four goals in Empoli's 4–1 victory over Cagliari.
 However, he suffered a season-ending knee injury after netting a brace in a 3–1 defeat of Napoli on February 17, and was sidelined for six months, effectively ruling him out of the Azzurrini squad for the 2008 Olympics.

 Pozzi also represented Italy at the Under-21 level.

 Sampdoria

 On 31 August 2009, Sampdoria announced via their website the loan signing of Pozzi for €180,000 with the option to make the signing permanent.
 In June 2010, Sampdoria decided to sign him outright, for €5.2 million on a five-year contract.

 Parma

 After playing five seasons well at Sampdoria, Pozzi moved to Serie A side Parma on 31 January 2014, with Stefano Okaka moving in the opposite direction, The deal was a cashless swap, as both Pozzi and Okaka were valued for €2 million.

-On 2 February 2015, Pozzi joined A.C.
-Chievo Verona in a temporary deal.
+On 2 February 2015, Pozzi joined Chievo in a temporary deal.

 Vicenza

 On 31 August 2015, he was signed by Vicenza in a two-year deal.
-He took no.9 shirt from Stefano Pettinari.
+He took the number 9 shirt from Stefano Pettinari.

-However, on 25 August 2016 he was released.
+However, on 25 August 2016, he was released.